Please enter your current email address to receive instructions on resetting your password.

 Walk in the footsteps of the cast and crew of Steven Spielberg's masterpiece, Lincoln, filmed over 53 days in Virginia.
 Go to www.Virginia.org/Lincoln for an interactive map to help you visit actual film locations as well as restaurants, bars and shops that were favorites of the stars.
 The trail experience includes special LINCOLN tours by Segway and guided walking tours.

-National Geographic Channel's first original scripted drama "Killing Lincoln" was filmed in Petersburg and Richmond last summer and will premiere during Presidents Day Weekend.
+National Geographic Channel's first original scripted drama "Killing Lincoln" was filmed in Petersburg and Richmond in 2012 and premiered during Presidents Day Weekend.
 With fresh historical insight, the film chronicles the final days of President Lincoln and the treasonous plot by one the most notorious, yet complex villains of all time.
 The film is an adaptation of Fox TV host Bill O'Reilly's best-selling book.

 Order your Free Virginia Travel Guide.